algolia/algoliasearch-extension-reranking/README.md

 <img src="basics.jpg" alt="basics" align="right" width="400"/>

-- In the provided list of the resources select "Web app"
+- In the provided list of resources select "Web app"
   - Select a resource group or create a new one if needed
   - Input the app name
-  - Select Docker container on Linux operating system
+  - Select `Docker container` on `Linux` operating system
   - Choose the region
   - Choose a service plan and click `Next`